BBC Master: Models

 The Master series consisted of several different models, all of which apart from the Master Compact were variants of the same basic design.

 Master 128

 This was the "foundation of the new BBC range" when launched.
 The 128 in the name referred to its 128 KB of RAM, though it also featured 128 KB ROM.
 A disc interface was fitted, but the drives themselves were not included in the base product, these being offered by third parties and by Acorn as an official expansion.
+The machine was introduced at a price of £499.

 Master Turbo

 This was a Master 128 with 4 MHz 65C102 coprocessor card (which could be either bought with the machine or added to an existing Master 128).
+This upgrade cost £125 when introduced.

 Master AIV

 The Master AIV (Advanced Interactive Videodisc) was essentially a Master Turbo model with a SCSI interface and a VFS (Videodisc Filing System) ROM added, and formed the basis of the BBC Domesday System.
 Although normally supplied as part of a Domesday System, with LaserVision player, Domesday videodiscs, monitor and trackerball included, an upgrade kit was also available to turn a normal BBC Master into a Domesday System.